 5. Once you are done with the splatter painting, you want to let the silhouettes dry completely.
 It’s a good idea to take them out of the box to dry, otherwise, as the paint dries they might get stuck to the box.

-6. After your silhouettes are dry, it’s time to make your Halloween banner!
-Take your neon colored paper and your circle template, trace your circles and then cut them out.
+6. After your silhouettes are dry, it’s time to make your Halloween banner.
+Take your neon-colored paper and your circle template, trace your circles, and then cut them out.

 7. Next, you want to lay everything out on the table or the floor for how you want your banner to look.
 When you are happy with the placement of things, you can string it together.

-We had so much fun splatter painting and using neon colors for this activity, I think more neon Halloween projects are a definite must!
+We had so much fun splatter painting and using neon colors for this activity.
 Splatter painting is such a great process art activity for kids.
-Check out this printmaking with recycled materials project for more process art fun!

 Pin this project for later

-Make sure to check out more Halloween crafts, activities and recipes below!
+More Halloween crafts, activities and recipes below!

 The Moments at Home – Halloween Treat Recipe